-The material accounting policy information adopted in the preparation of the financial report of Cromwell Property Trust 12 are set out below.
+The material accounting policy information adopted in the preparation of the financial report of Cromwell Property Trust 12 are set out below and in the respective notes.
 These policies have been consistently applied to all years presented, unless otherwise stated.
 The financial report includes financial statements for the Trust as an individual entity.